Moonsong-Labs/storage-hub/pallets/providers/README.md

 ### `SpRegisteredButDataNotFound`

-Error thrown when a user has a Storage Provider ID assigned to it but its metadata data does not exist in storage (storage inconsistency error, should never happen).
+Error thrown when a user has a Storage Provider ID assigned to it but its metadata does not exist in storage (storage inconsistency error, should never happen).

 ## Slashing Protocol

 Storage Providers who fail to submit a proof by their challenge deadline _will_ be slashed.
 In the case of the StorageHub protocol, this is predefined in the proofs-dealer pallet.

 Slashing is an asynchronous process, therefore it is possible for a Storage Provider to have failed more than one challenge before being slashed.
 This pallet requires an external data source to fetch the number of failed proof submissions.
 In the case of the StorageHub protocol, the proofs-dealer pallet would keep track of this data and expose an interface for this pallet to access it.
 This avoids the possibility of a Storage Provider not being slashed for all their failed challenges.
-Slashing a Storage Provider takes into account the aforementioned total number of failed challenges since the Provider's last slash and multiply it by a configurable slash factor.
+Slashing a Storage Provider takes into account the aforementioned total number of failed challenges since the Provider's last slash and multiplies it by a configurable slash factor.
 This factor is a value that is associated to the punishment for a single lost file.

 ### Manual and Automatic Slashing